 Initially, Talent developed parallel to the highway and the railroad tracks, resulting in a slightly skewed alignment from a true north-south and east-west orientation.
-The newer portions of the town; however, have developed with a true north-south and east-west orientation.
+The newer portions of the town have developed with a north-south and east-west orientation.
 A full inventory of the street network is included in Technical Memorandum # 2, Appendix A of TSP Volume 2.

-Talent generally has a well-connected network of arterial and collector streets that allow traffic to move through the city.
+Talent generally has a well-connected network of arterial and collector streets that allow traffic to through the city.
 The railroad tracks are the most significant disruption to the continuity of the grid street pattern.
 Much of the newer residential development and the schools are on the west side of the railroad tracks.
 Limited railroad crossings are present.
 The most important are: Colver Road, Main Street, Wagner Street, and Rapp Road.

-Pavement conditions for the city streets were reviewed conditions were fair or better on all of the arterial and collector system with the exception of Belmont Road.
-This street is a designated collector because it would eventually provide access across the railroad tracks to lands that could develop in the future as the Railroad District.
+Pavement conditions for the city streets were reviewed conditions were fair or better on all of the arterial and collector system with the exception of Belmont Road, which is a designated collector because of the access it could provide across the railroad tracks to lands that could develop in the future as the Railroad District.